quicwg/base-drafts/draft-ietf-quic-transport.md

 a 1232 octet QUIC packet payload.
 This includes overheads that reduce the space available to the cryptographic handshake protocol.

-An endpoint can combine verification of support for Explicit Congestion Notification (ECN) with the first packets it sends, as described in
+An endpoint can verify support for Explicit Congestion Notification (ECN) in the first packets it sends, as described in {{ecn-verification}}.
-{{ecn-verification}}.

 The CRYPTO frame can be sent in different packet number spaces.
 The sequence numbers used by CRYPTO frames to ensure ordered delivery of cryptographic